timchown/rfc8504-bis/draft-ietf-6man-rfc8504-bis.md

 1. Removed the SEND Section.

-1. Added Support for discovery of translation prefixes Section.
+1. Added Discovery of translation prefixes Section.

+1. Added MUST requirement for Rul 5.5 in RFC 6724.

 # Changes from RFC 6434 to RFC 8504